 For a lighter dish, sprinkle each sheet with crumbled toasted crumbs, grated parmesan or finely chopped nuts.
 They give flavour as well as trapping a little air in between the layers of filo.

 If you do not intend cooking filo pies immediately after rolling and shaping, keep them refrigerated but be aware that any edges of pastry that has not been coated with butter or oil will shatter if it is knocked.
 Rolled and buttered filo triangles can be stored in a double layer in a shallow container lined with baking (parchment) paper in two layers separated with more paper.

 Filo is best cooked in a regular oven, not on fanbake, which can send it flying around the oven, and dry it out and make it darken in colour before the pie is cooked.
-However, you need to strike the perfect balance: if filo is not sufficiently cooked (pale and only lightly golden) it will collapse and lose its crunch shortly after coming out of the oven.
+However, you need to strike the perfect balance: if filo is not sufficiently cooked (pale and only lightly golden) it will collapse and lose its crunch shortly after coming out of the oven and damp uncrunchy parts will become gummy.
 Cook it to a good deep golden colour.
 Here’s a great tip if you do burn the top of a pie: scrunch up some extra buttered sheets and cook them on a baking tray, then lay them on top of the pie.

 Unused filo can be stored for a week or so.
 Return it to the plastic bag it came in, seal the end of the bag with tape then wrap it tightly in plastic wrap and keep it refrigerated.